 Is Protein Powder Bad for You?

-But that’s just the thing: if you’re wanting whole foods only, protein powder, no matter how clean, is still processed into powder form, and I do like people to stick to whole foods.
+But if you’re wanting whole foods only, protein powder, no matter how clean, is still processed into powder form, and I do like people to stick to whole foods.
 Arguably, anytime you’re eating olive oil, coconut oil, coconut milk, gelatin, or even ground beef, those foods have all been processed to make them edible.
 But they are as close to their natural state as is convenient for us.
 And the closest we eat food to their natural state with the fewest ingredients added, the better we fare.
 So, why would I continue to endorse protein powder?

 There are a few instances where I will recommend it: